 Most universities and colleges in Canada--whether specifically Christian or not--offer student scholarships and bursaries for bursaries for international students applying to religious and theological studies programs.
 Scholarships typically range in value from $250 - $5,000, may be renewable and are based on outstanding academic achievement, or a combination of outstanding academic achievement and leadership qualities.
 Bursaries, however, are based on financial need.
 Work-study programs (involving part-time work on campus for full-time students) may be another source of money for school.
+Start your search by talking to your high school career counsellor to learn what kinds of scholarships and bursaries may be available from your home country.
+Often high schools will offer awards to the best students or those most involved in club activities, such as various church or choir groups.

 Each of the above financial aid categories can come from internal or external sources.
 These awards may be offered internally by the university or college, or they may be external, i.e. from high schools, local businesses and national chains, or charitable foundations.